mtov/engsoftmoderna/en/chapter1.md

 11. Professional Practice
 12. Software Economics

-The SWEBOK also outlines three additional knowledge areas:
+The report also outlines three additional knowledge areas:
 Computing Foundations, Mathematical Foundations, and Engineering Foundations.
 However, given that they overlap with other scientific domains, they won't be featured in this book.

-In the remainder of this section, we provide a summary of each of the twelve key areas identified above.
+In the remainder of this section, we summarize each of the twelve key areas identified above.
 Our objective is to give an overview of the knowledge accumulated over the years in Software Engineering and, consequently, shed light on what is studied in this field.